Port Craig tramway: Closure

 The bush land was less fruitful than expected.
 The American steam winch was overdimensioned for the NZ bus and shipping was more costly than expected because the new built harbour quickly silted, after the expensive breakwater had been completed, which made loading of ocean going vessels more complicated than originally envisaged.
 The oversaturated timber markets resulted in unattractive pricing, so that the company became unprofitable, and the investors could not be satisfied.

 At the end of 1928 the directors of the company resigned, and the company was closed with very little advance notice to its employees.
-Shortly after, Sims Cooper, one of the original investors, founded a new company, Holdings Limited, to takeover the liquidated assets of MTC.
+Shortly after, Sims Cooper, one of the original investors, founded a new company, Holdings Limited, to take over the liquidated assets of MTC.
 Holdings Limited employed several caretakers, to protect the assets at this remote location, and took-over the log harvesting and tramway licences formerly held by Marlborough Timber Company, in the hope of revamping business and getting a return on their investments.

 In previous months, the MTC had obtained a new licence for harvesting the governmental forests north of the Maori land around Percy Burn Viaduct, as it became evident, that they couldn't get funding for a new bridge over the Wairaurāhiri River, which would have been the only alternative, to obtain access to undepleted forest areas.
 Holdings Limited took over the licences for this area and maintained them from 1928 to 1941.
 In 1930 they briefly re-commissioned the sawmill, but the sinking timber prices due to the worldwide depression in the 1930s upset their plans.
 A team salvaged as much as possible in 1938 and demolished the remaining structures.
 Subsequently, the forestry commission objected to the last request to extend the milling licence and the licences expired.